 With all of this new knowledge, I let his wisdom guide me as I went deeper down the rabbit hole, searching for the ultimate CBD topical.

 One product I can definitely vouch for is the one that healed my foot: Charlotte’s Web/CBDMedic Arthritis Aches & Pain Relief Ointment.
-(I love Charlotte’s Web and have also had great experiences with their recovery gummies, which I like to take after a demanding ride).
-With 200 milligrams of CBD hemp extract per tube and plenty of good herbal additions like eucalyptus, lavender, and jojoba oils—Dr. Grinspoon confirmed that people have been using herbal medicines like these to some effect for hundreds of years—as well as 10-percent menthol for a dope-feeling and quick-acting cooling sensation, this one is solid.
+(I love Charlotte’s Web and have also had great experiences with the brand’s recovery gummies, which I like to take after a demanding ride).
+With 200 milligrams of CBD hemp extract per tube and plenty of good herbal additions like eucalyptus, lavender, and jojoba oils—Dr. Grinspoon confirmed that people have been using herbal medicines like these to some effect for hundreds of years—as well as 10% menthol for a dope-feeling and quick-acting cooling sensation, this one is solid.

-cbdMD has a huge variety of topicals available, from moisturizing lotion to lidocaine spray.
+CbdMD has a huge variety of topicals available, from moisturizing lotion to lidocaine spray.
 Both the “recover” and “freeze pain relief” series seem great for pain, with the latter being an award-winning gel topical that comes in either roll-on or squeeze bottle form; furthermore, it comes in 300-, 750-, 1,500-, and 3,000-milligram options, so you can truly have it your way.

 At first glance, Lord Jones may look like they make bougie junk for British yuppies, but a closer examination reveals a portfolio of really cool CBD products, from gumdrops and tinctures to chocolates and bath salts.
-Their body lotion comes in a full-spectrum 100-milliliter version that contains 200 milligrams of CBD as well as a small amount of THC.
+The brand’s body lotion comes in a full-spectrum 100-milliliter version that contains 200 milligrams of CBD as well as a small amount of THC.
 (There’s also a 50-milliliter broad-spectrum option.)
 Don’t be scared off by the THC, though; it’s not going to get you baked.
 “I always think topicals with THC work a little better,” Dr. Grinspoon told me.
 “In theory, nobody should be against topicals with THC, because you can’t get high off of them.
 Nobody can have fun with a topical.”
 So, if you’re looking to not have fun and you can find this product, jump on it.
 (Also, it smells amazing.)

-Aspen Green's Pain Relief Body Balm contains 1,000 milligrams of CBD per jar; another full spectrum product, it does contain a trace amount of THC.
+Aspen Green's Pain Relief Body Balm contains 1,000 milligrams of CBD per jar; another full-spectrum product, it does contain a trace amount of THC.
 At $90, this one’s a bit pricey, but it’s a 100-percent organic product that devotees say packs a serious punch.
 And with floral, spicy, citrus and earthy terpenes—aromatic compounds, basically—it reads like the Seth Rogen healthy meme, so you’ll feel like a self-care god just by slathering it on.

 With CBD topicals, we’re still in kind of a middle ground: While they lack federal regulation and aren't really acknowledged by the medical and pharmaceutical establishments as legitimate remedies, learned believers like Harvard Medical School’s Dr. Grinspoon are doing all they can to make sure people know that CBD can be not only a compelling alternative, but in many cases safer and more effective than more mainstream options.

 As with most things health-related, though, it’s ultimately up to you to make the smartest choices for your body—ideally, with adequate research—and that includes doing your own experimenting with CBD.
-My choice, though, is clear: slather it on.
+My choice, though, is clear: Slather it on.